cberner/redb/docs/design.md

 If the dirty bit is found set on the shadow page allocator state, when the database is opened, then it must be repaired by re-walking all the btree roots.

+## Commit strategies

 ### Non-durable commits
 redb supports "non-durable" commits, meaning that there is no guarantee of durability.
 However, in the event of a crash the database is still guaranteed to be consistent, and will return to either the last non-durable commit or the last full commit that was made.
-Non-durable commits are implemented by marking both the primary & secondary page allocator states as dirty, and keeping both in sync, an in-memory flag is set to direct readers to read from the secondary page, but it is not promoted to the primary.
-In the event of a crash, the primary page allocator state will be corrupt, but since it is marked dirty it will be safely rebuilt on the next database open.
+Non-durable commits are implemented with an in-memory flag that directs readers to read from the secondary page, even though it is not yet promoted to the primary.
+In the event of a crash, the database will simply rollback to the primary page and the allocator state can be safely rebuilt via the normal repair process.
 Note that freeing pages during a non-durable commit is not permitted, because it could be rolled back at anytime.

-### 2-phase (durable) commits
+### 2-phase durable commits (2PC)
-redb uses a 2-phase commit strategy.
+A 2-phase commit strategy is used when the database is configured for maximum write throughput (of bytes per transaction).
 First, data is written to a new copy of the btree, second an `fsync` is performed, finally the byte controlling which copy of the btree is the primary is flipped and a second `fsync` is performed.

-### 1-phase + checksum (durable) commits
+### 1-phase + checksum durable commits (1PC+C)
-A reduced latency commit strategy is planned, in which all branch pages in a btree will contain checksums of their children, these checksums form a non-cryptographic Merkle tree allowing corruption of a btree to be detected.
-A commit can then be performed with a single `fsync`.
-All data and checksums will be written, along with a monotonically incrementing transaction id, then the primary will be flipped and `fsync` called.
+A reduced latency commit strategy is used by default, in which all branch pages in the btree contain checksums of their children, these checksums form a non-cryptographic Merkle tree allowing corruption of a btree to be detected.
+A commit is then performed with a single `fsync`.
+First, all data and checksums are written, along with a monotonically incrementing transaction id, then the primary is flipped and `fsync` called.
 If a crash occurs, we must verify that the primary has a larger transaction id and that all of its checksums are valid.
 If this check fails, then the database will replace the partially updated primary with the secondary.

+Below we give a brief correctness analysis of this 1-phase commit approach, and consider the different failure cases that could occur during the fsync:

+1. If all or none of the data for the transaction is written to disk, this strategy clearly works
+2. If some, but not all the data is written, then there are a few cases to consider:
+   1. If the bit controlling the primary page is not updated, then the transaction has no effect and this approach is safe
+   2. If it is updated, then we must verify that the transaction was completely written, or roll it back:
+      1. If none of the transaction data was written, we will detect that the transaction id is older, and roll it back
+      2. If some, but not all was written, then the checksum verification will fail, and it will be rolled back.